Datum und Uhrzeit

 03.05.2021, 12:00 - 13:00 Uhr

-The first German elections of 2021 showed promising results for the Green Party, especially in Freiburg’s home state of Baden-Württemberg.
-Will this translate into further success for the party during Germany’s “super election year”?
+Will the Green Party soon control the German chancellorship?
+2021’s first elections showed promising results for the Green Party, especially in Freiburg’s home state of Baden-Württemberg.
+Can the party’s first chancellor candidate, Annalena Baerbock, lead them to victory during Germany’s “super election year”?
 Join our discussion with Uni-Freiburg alumnus and executive director of the Heinrich-Böll-Stiftung, Bastian Hermisson, for a discussion about the Green Party’s electoral prospects and the implications for German politics in the post-Merkel era.
-We will also compare American and German climate and infrastructure policies.

 Monday, May 3 at 12.00 PM EDT | 18.00 PM CET